Last updated on December 18th, 2019 at 04:24 pm

 3) Be timely with your complaint letters both in and out of court.
 There is a six-month limitations period for you to start court proceedings, and this time begins from the date of alleged discrimination.
 As a rule of thumb, make sure you write and send your letter within seven days, and ask for a reply within another seven days.

-4) Go online to the court website and do your research about the court process.
+4) Go online to the court website and do your research about the court process involved with the disability act.
 There is lots of information online and the court process has been simplified over the years so people can take control of their own court cases.
 Look at the Gov.UKwebsite at gov.uk/discrimination-your-rights

 5) When you proceed with your court case you will be asked for evidence and witness statements.
 This gives you the opportunity to detail your case, so write things down carefully.